TimelyDataflow/differential-dataflow/mdbook/src/chapter_5/chapter_5_1.md

 }
 ```

 Our computation now contains only one copy of the potentially large and fast-changing `knows` collection.
-This not only saves on memory for collection, but is also saves on the computation and communication required to maintain the indexed representation as the collection changes.
+This not only saves on memory for collection, but it also saves on the computation and communication required to maintain the indexed representation as the collection changes.